UK: Concerns raised over Chinese surveillance camera firm

 Sampson said the company’s cameras and facial recognition technology have been implicated in “systematic human rights abuses” against Uyghurs.
 He said widespread persecution of the minority group in Xinjiang “is known to rely heavily on surveillance technology, including facial recognition software designed to detect racial characteristics.”

-The Telegraph newspaper reported earlier this month that the U.K. health department banned Hikvision, which is part-owned by the Chinese government, from competing for new business after a procurement report found “ethical concerns” about the company.
+British media have reported that the U.K. health department banned Hikvision from competing for new business after a procurement report found “ethical concerns” about the company.

 Sampson said all branches of the British government should rule out contracts with Hikvision until the company provides necessary information on ethics and security.